- International Students

 Do we have to wear a uniform?

 No, of course not.
 The dress code of Langley Flying School students and staff are just like any modern Western university or college--casual and comfortable.
 Our focus as Flight Instructors is teaching student pilots how to fly—we are not interested in teaching student pilots how to wear a tie—we'll leave that to Mums and Dads.
-All students are encouraged to wear functional flight suits during flight operations, which can be purchased locally for approximately $200 (contact Flight Line)
+Though it is not necessary, if you would prefer to wear a functional flight suit during flight operations, one can be purchased locally for approximately $200 (contact Flight Line)

 Questions regarding Pilot Training

-After you have reviewed the information on this website concerning the training program and facilities, please contact me with any questions you may have—if I can't personally respond, I will pass your message on to one of our Flight Instructors.
+After you have reviewed the information on this website concerning the training program and facilities, please to begin an email exchange with me regarding any questions you may have—if I can't personally respond, I will pass your message on to one of our Flight Instructors.